All Episodes

 You voted for it.

-I don't know why Trump didn't say it.
+I don't know why Trump didn't say.

-I think he was Too busy focusing on himself.
+I think he was too busy focusing on himself.

-He's got to find a way to take a little bit less of this personally, but regardless, she voted for it.
+He's got to find a way to take a little bit less of this personally.

 That's the main reason that she had an opponent in the primaries.

-The two reasons that Bernie Sanders gave her fits was the Iraq war and her association with Wall Street.
+The two reasons that Bernie Sanders gave her fits was the Iraq War and her association with Wall Street.

 Wall Street owns Hillary Clinton.

-Wall Street has bought Hillary Clinton, and whatever policy consideration she can give them if she gets elected, they have bought her already.
+Wall Street has bought Hillary Clinton and whatever policy consideration she can give them if she gets elected.

 That's what all the speech income is really all about.

-And she sits up there running against Wall Street as though she's trying to convince her supporters that the big banks they're evil and she knows it.
+And she sits up there running against Wall Street as though she's trying to convince her supporters that the big banks, they're evil and she knows it.

-Then she went on what caused the economic collapse in 2008, it was the subprime mortgage crisis.
+Then she went on what caused the economic collapse 2008.

 Trump didn't mention that.

-I mean, there were, like I said, two or three examples where he just had a...
+I mean, there were, like I say, two or three examples where he just had a, if you don't like hanging curveball, he had a giant softball.

 He could have swatted out of there.

-But that was then, and this is now.
+But that was then.

-I know what these people are going to do and how they're gonna do it, and Trump ought to too.
+But I just, I know what these people are going to do and how they're going to do it.

 With possible exception of Chris Wallace, who's going to moderate one of these things.